We’ve taken a deep dive into some commonly asked about areas when it comes to closing a card with an outstanding balance still on it.

 - Simplify balancing several lines of credit.

-- Having lots of available credit can be off-putting to other lenders
+- Having lots of available credit can be off-putting to other lenders.

 How to close a credit card with a balance

-Step 1: clear any outstanding balance.
+- Clear any outstanding balance.
 The quicker you do this, the quicker you’ll be able to close your account.

 What are my other options?